 We are nonetheless committed to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery, forced labour and human trafficking does not take place anywhere in our business or supply chains.

-We continue to develop our risk-based approach to assess the likelihood of modern slavery occurring in our supply chains.
-This includes informing our suppliers of Micro Focus' obligations under the Modern Slavery Act 2015 and the ethical standards expected of them.
-We continue to review our procurement practices and include additional requirements relating to modern slavery and human trafficking.
-These include requests for information on modern slavery and supply chains in our Requests for Proposals and appropriate clauses on modern slavery in supplier contracts, such as our standard form Purchase Order Terms.
+We continue to develop our risk-based approach to avoid modern slavery occurring in our supply chains.
+This includes informing our suppliers of Micro Focus' obligations under the Modern Slavery Act 2015 and the ethical standards expected of them by providing them with a copy of the relevant policies.

 Our Anti-Slavery and Human Trafficking Policy outlines our zero-tolerance approach to slavery and human trafficking and encourages employees to report any concerns immediately.

-In addition, we also have both an Anti-Bribery and Corruption Policy and a Whistleblowing Policy.
-Together these policies aim to ensure that our business is conducted in an ethical and responsible manner and that employees are able to voice any concerns they may have securely and confidentially.
+In addition, we have both an Anti-Bribery and Corruption Policy and a Whistleblowing Policy.
+Together, these policies aim to ensure that our business is conducted in an ethical and responsible manner and that employees are able to voice any concerns they may have securely and confidentially.

-If issues are identified in relation to modern slavery, these should be immediately reported to the relevant manager, the Legal Team or by using our confidential independent contact point: https://secure.ethicspoint.eu/domain/media/en/gui/104674/index.html
+If issues are identified in relation to modern slavery, these should be immediately reported to the relevant manager, the Legal Team or by using a dedicated confidential independent contact point: https://secure.ethicspoint.eu/domain/media/en/gui/104674/index.html

 This document sets out the Group's strategy for managing its tax affairs.
 The document will be published externally in accordance with recently enacted UK legislation prior to the end of the first applicable accounting period commencing 1 May 2017 and re-issued on an annual basis thereafter.